CirrusMD/CirrusMD-iOS-SDK-Example/README.md

 ## Module Stability Requirement

 CirrusMDSDK is built using [Swift Module Stability](https://swift.org/blog/abi-stability-and-more/) so that it can be integrated into projects that are built with different versions of Swift, as long as that Swift version is 5.1 or later.
 Because of this `Build Settings > Build Options > Build Libraries for Distribution` must be set to `Yes`.
+Additionally this must be set before running `pod install` (or run `pod install` again after setting) due to how `Build Libraries for Distribution` is handled by [CocoaPods (version 1.10.0 and later)](https://github.com/CocoaPods/CocoaPods/issues/9232).
 If not set the following error (or something similar) will appear:

     >dyld: Symbol not found: _$s18CMDKTVJSONWebToken16ValidationResultO7successyA2CmFWC
     >  Referenced from: /Users/taylor-case/Library/Developer/CoreSimulator/Devices/E0BE558B-8E22-4554-9449-7B38089DB250/data/   >Containers/Bundle/Application/EBC8F562-9C70-4F58-9B71-B4AAC73E3B78/CirrusMDSDK-Pods.app/Frameworks/CirrusMDSDK.framework/ >CirrusMDSDK